XIN-Solutions/hippo-xinmods/docs/DEPLOY.md

 # Elastic Beanstalk

 In the root of the project, run `./bin/deploy/build-eb.sh <configFile>` with a reference to a configuration file of the shape below.
-This will prepare tomcat settings, repository xmls etc and zips it into an EB-ready ZIP artifact that can be uploaded into your AWS account.
+This will prepare tomcat settings, repository XMLs and zips it into an EB-ready ZIP artifact that can be uploaded into your AWS account.

 Nginx will be configured as well to route traffic properly.